perokvist/event-driven-architecture/implementation.md

 The consumer could also get published events from the event stream from its store, tying integration to the "database".

-Databases like [Eventstore](https://geteventstore.com/blog/20130306/getting-started-part-3-subscriptions/) or [CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) offers subscriptions to changes.
+Databases like [Eventstore](https://geteventstore.com/blog/20130306/getting-started-part-3-subscriptions/) or [CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) offers subscriptions for changes.
 These could also be used to create a single publisher.

-It's still the consumers reponibility to keeptrack of what position it sould read from.
-EventStore has this notion (catchup subscription) In ComsmosDB the [partion key range](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) could be used.
+It's still the consumers reponibility to keep track of what position it sould read from.
+EventStore has this notion (catchup subscription) In CosmosDB the [partion key range](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) could be used.

-#### Tests

-When creating a service/component it could aid tests to ease the use of setup to use given, when, then apis.

 ##### Actors